May de Sousa: Biography

 Now she was a major star on both sides of the Atlantic and it seemed she had the World at her feet.
-Personal tragedy struck on January 31, 1910 however, when her mother was discovered dead in a gas filled room.
-It was not determined whether the tragedy had been a suicide or the result of an unfortunate accident.
-Although it was reported that she would be marrying a nobleman, in April 1910, she married Eaton Arthur Haines, a stockbroker, in Haverstraw, New York.
-But it proved to be a troubled marriage from the start.
-Haines, it appears, had misrepresented his wealth to her before their marriage and it was left to her to support him and his spendthrift ways.
-Worse, she alleged that he frequently beat her, always being careful to restrict his blows to her body so as not to leave marks that might give away his abuse or impair her ability to earn money.
-After two turbulent years she parted from Haines and divorced him in December 1914 on the grounds of cruelty and financial desertion.
+Personal tragedy struck on January 31, 1910, however, when her mother was discovered dead in a gas-filled room.
+It was not determined whether the tragedy had been a suicide or an unfortunate accident.

+Although it was reported that she would be marrying a nobleman, in April 1910, she married stockbroker Eaton Arthur Haines in Haverstraw, New York.
+It was a troubled marriage from the start.
+Haines, it appears, had misrepresented his wealth to her before their marriage, and she had to support him and his spendthrift ways.
+Worse, she alleged that he frequently beat her, always being careful to restrict his blows to her torso so as not to leave marks that might give away his abuse or impair her ability to earn money.
+In December 1914, after two turbulent years, she divorced him on the grounds of cruelty and financial desertion.

 Continuing her career on both sides of the Atlantic, she was in France shortly before the outbreak of the Great War and escaped the German invasion by the margin of only a few weeks.
-De Sousa played the role of a model Juliette in the 1911 play of "The Count of Luxembourg" at Daly's Theatre in London.
+De Sousa played the role of a model Juliette in the 1911 play of The Count of Luxembourg at Daly's Theatre in London.
 In 1913, De Sousa declared bankruptcy.

-In 1918, DeSousa appeared in a touring theatrical production in Australia, Goody Two-Shoes, produced by George Tallis for the J.W.
+In 1918, De Sousa appeared in a touring theatrical production in Australia, Goody Two-Shoes, produced by George Tallis for the J.W.
 Williamson Company.
 While there, she married a local doctor, and eventually moved to Shanghai.
 She performed in several productions for the Amateur Dramatic Club there.
 Her husband died in 1941, and in 1943, following a seven-month imprisonment as a civilian internee under the Japanese in Chapei Civil Assembly Center, in Shanghai, China, she returned to the United States on the Gripsholm and took a job in Chicago as a scrubwoman in the public-school system.
 Her years of internment had taken their toll on her health however, and soon she was forced to quit working because she was too weak to continue.
-Without means to support herself, her condition worsened through malnutrition and she died, penniless and alone, a charity case in the county hospital on 8 August 1948.
-Once the toast of Europe and America, whose voice had thrilled royalty and the nobility as well as countless masses, she died alone and unloved, unable even to feed herself.
-Her body lay unclaimed in the morgue and was interred in a paupers grave, at age 66.
+Without means to support herself, her condition worsened through malnutrition and she died penniless, a charity case in the county hospital, on 8 August 1948.
+Once the toast of Europe and America whose voice had thrilled both royalty and the masses, she died alone at age 63, unable even to feed herself.
+Her body lay unclaimed in the morgue for several days and was reported to have been interred in a paupers grave, but was probably buried on August 12 in an unmarked family plot in Mount Carmel Cemetery in Hillside, Illinois.